Skip to content

 Binder Jetting

 A liquid binder is selectively deposited on metal or sand powder at room temperature - no thermal stresses during printing.
-Metal "green" parts are then sintered in a furnace (~1380 °C for stainless steel), shrinking approximately 15–20% linearly to reach 95–98% final density.
-No support structures are needed, and build speeds are the fastest in AM.
+Metal "green" parts are then sintered in a furnace (~2,516 °F / ~1,380 °C for stainless steel), shrinking approximately 15–20% linearly to reach 95–98% final density.
+No support structures are needed, and build speeds are high relative to laser-scanned AM.
 For sand casting, binder jetting produces complex molds and cores in a single print run.

 Pro Tip